DataIntelligenceHub/HackOne_TeamA/README.md

 Source of Data	: https://www.kaggle.com/c/prudential-life-insurance-assessment/data
 Total No of Rows	: 59381
 Total No of Variables	: 128
-Time Period	: NA (The time period is not mentioned on the source website) Identifying Variable
+Time Period	: NA (The competition is closed)